Marty Embry: Business career

-He has owned multiple businesses including his most recent restaurant called “51 To Go” which was located in his hometown of Flint, Michigan.
-He is the author of 8 cookbooks and a self help book called Diary of a Depressive.
+Embry has owned multiple businesses, including his restaurant “51 To Go,” located in his hometown of Flint, Michigan.
+He is the author of 8 cookbooks and a self-help book called Diary of a Depressive.

 Personal life

-He was born in Pine Bluff, Arkansas.
-He has a wife and two kids, including his son Jovan.
+Embry has a wife and two kids, including his son Jovan.
 Jovan, at 6'11, committed to play for Mississippi Valley State University in June 2016 and is currently a professional basketball player.
 They are the cousins of Wayne Embry, who won an NBA championship with the Boston Celtics in 1968.